ezrondre/speedup-adapters/README.md

 ## Overview

-SpeedUpRails is a development helper for a adapter application.
+SpeedUpRails is a development helper for a rails application.
-This gem is only a helper for this project.
+This gem is only a helper for this project it abstracts information storing process.
-Abstracts storing information.
 The main project can be found here: [speedup-rails][speedup].

 [speedup]: https://github.com/ezrondre/speedup-rails